PENDULUM MAKES TRIUMPHANT RETURN TO LONDON WITH HEADLINE SHOW AT PRINTWORKS' NEW LIVE ROOM

 Safe to say it was no surprise that tickets quickly sold out for this highly anticipated show: it was Pendulum's first headline appearance outside of a festival since the end of the Immersion tour in 2011, and the first show in the new live space at London's legendary Printworks club in Surrey Quays.
 Printworks have managed to create an intimate setting that resembles Berlin's Berghain on one end, and if Disneyland decided to put Space Mountain in an airport hanger on another.
 The industrial warehouse aesthetic, combined with the impressive PA and visual setup made this an unparalleled experience and easily one of the most incredible venues I've ever visited.

-Support for the night fell down to some well established acts in the drum and bass scene, in Matrix & Futurebound and Friction.
+Support for the night fell down to some well established acts in the drum and bass scene, in Matrix & Futurebound, Friction and 2 Bad Mice.
 Accompanied by their respective MCs, the crowd was whipped into a frenzy early on by the mixture of more commercial drum and bass tracks contrasted with harder styles such as jump-up and neuro bass.
 The early part of the night felt like more of a rave than a gig, which seemed to be totally fine with most of the 3,000 strong audience and didn't detract from the atmosphere of the evening.

 With the lights descended and the back screen shaded in colour, Pendulum stepped on stage at 9:35pm for a set justifiably heavy in nostalgia.
 The setlist was full of the classic fast-tempo, drum and bass-heavy electronic rock that the band are defined by: tracks such as 'Witchcraft', 'The Island' and 'Slam' all got a furiously energetic response from the crowd, with mosh pits and slam dancing erupting frequently in the narrow room throughout the show.